-RDA Tasmania has three affiliated centres in the state that each run a riding program out of their centre.
+RDA Centres in Tasmania run riding and horse-related therapy programs.
 Places are limited and riders are generally allocated a place in the program for at least an annual basis.

 The programs at their heart focus on the wonderful and social experience of working with a horse.
 Doing so provides many therapeutic benefits for individuals as recognised in significant studies in the past.
 Such benefits include strengthening core stability, improving balance, improving posture and co-ordination.